 - Not pairing a meter and load cell as a system.
 By using the calibration report and entering the mV/V values, there is an additional error that needs to be accounted for.
 This will require the lab to account for additional uncertainty contributors.
 These contributors include the meter and its calibration traceability, the load cell and all the contributors to it, and then the additional error from entering the mV/V values into the meter.
 If this error has not been quantified, all measurements made with this system are not traceable.

 #3 of 5 Costly force measurement mistakes

 - Loading through the top and bottom threads in compression and tension.
-If your standards are not set up this way, there is an additional error of about 0.012 % of full scale.
+If your standards are not set up this way, there is an additional error of about 0.012 % of the full scale.
 Several calibration providers use automated calibrating machines where it is much faster to load in both compression and tension through the threads.
-The problem is most load cells are not used or setup this way.
+The problem is most load cells are not used or set up this way.
 Most are loaded against the base.

 Example showing a 25,000 lbf load cell difference between loading through the top and bottom threads versus just the base.

 - Calibration adapter errors.
 If the laboratory calibrating your devices is not replicating how they are being used by using the same type of adapters you are using.
 There will be large unaccounted-for errors.
 The example below shows a 0.3 % error on a device that is required to be better than 0.25 % of the applied force.
 Simple math says 0.3 % is greater than the required 0.25 %.

 We wrote a top 5 errors blog detailing the errors with different adapters, and that can be found at http://www.mhforce.com/BlogPost/PostDetails/193?title=Top-5-Common-Force-Measurement-Errors-